 Skip to content

-💡 TL;DR - GenAI leverages AI for 'hands-free' project creation
+💡 TL;DR - GenAI leverages AI and Microservice Automation for 'hands-free' project creation

 API Logic Server uses ChatGPT APIs, to submit prompts and obtain data model class responses.

-API Logic Server uses these to create databases and projects, from a single genai command.
+API Logic Server uses these to create a database and project, from a single genai command.

 This document illustrates how to create, run and customize the genai_demo project.